Core

 for r in res: display(r)

-See it did the additions in one go!
+See how the additions are calculated in one go!

 We don’t want the model to keep running tools indefinitely.
-Lets showcase how we can force thee model to stop after our specified number of toolcall rounds:
+Lets showcase how we can force the model to stop after our specified number of toolcall rounds:

 def divide(a: int, b: int) -> float: